colinta/StrangeCase/README.rst

 merged in.
 This is the ``config.yaml`` file that sits at the top of your project.
 Then command-line arguments are processed.  **Finally**, if a function is assigned to ``config_hook``, it will be passed the configuration, and it is expected to throw errors or make changes to that object as needed.
+This is how "scaffolding" is accomplished, which is actually just a StrangeCase extension and a few handy ``site/`` folders.

+When a new node is being built, it starts

 There are many ways that configuration can be added to a node during the build stage.
 The first way is inheritance.
 Nodes inherit all the configuration of